-Fiscal Year

-2003 2004

-Assessment and Orientation \$ 30.62 \$ 26.64

-State-Operated Facilities \$154.94 \$155.02

-Contract Facilities \$124.74 \$123.59

-Halfway Houses \$135.80 \$141.29

-Parole Supervision \$ 10.93 \$ 10.51
+Fiscal Year 2004 2005 2006 Assessment and Orientation \$ 26.64 \$ 26.72 \$ 28.26 State-Operated Facilities \$155.02 \$153.20 \$162.88 Contract Facilities \$123.59 \$123.19 \$128.66 Halfway Houses \$141.29 \$139.83 \$147.13 Parole Supervision \$ 10.51 \$ 11.33 \$ 10.95

 - The expenditures associated with the assessment and orientation process were computed separately since all youth committed to the Texas Youth Commission are processed through the Marlin Orientation and Assessment Unit prior to placement in either a state-operated or contract facility.
-Youth spend an average of 45 days receiving assessment and orientation services before they are assigned an appropriate facility.
-The total state cost per youth per day while they were receiving these services at the Marlin Unit in fiscal years 2003 and 2004 was \$185.56 and \$181.66, respectively.
+Youth spend an average of 55 days receiving assessment and orientation services before they are assigned an appropriate facility.
 After youth are placed in an appropriate facility and are no longer receiving assessment and orientation services, the cost per youth per day decreases and is dependent upon the facility type (state-operated or contract facility). - Contract versus State-Operated Facilities - Contract facility costs include expenditures for state employees who are employed as quality assurance and contract specialist staff. - According to the agency, a youth's medical and psychiatric condition is considered prior to placement in a facility.
 Youth with serious medical or psychiatric needs, or who are major security risks, are kept in state-operated facilities. - Contract facilities often receive education services from local school districts.
 In contrast, the Texas Youth Commission provides education services to youth within state-operated facilities.
-During fiscal year 2003, the Texas Youth Commission paid \$20.59 per youth per day and \$23.59 in 2004 for education and workforce services. - The increase in the cost per youth per day in halfway houses is due to the re-opening of an additional facility during fiscal year 2004.
-During fiscal year 2003, the halfway houses operated in an overpopulated status.
+During fiscal year 2005, the Texas Youth Commission paid \$21.24 per youth per day and \$21.27 per youth per day in 2006 for education and workforce services. - The increases in the costs per youth per day in fiscal year 2006 are caused in part by the four percent salary increase for state employees plus increases in hazardous duty and longevity pay.